EVTOL

-An electric vertical take-off and landing (eVTOL) aircraft is a variety of VTOL (vertical take-off and landing) aircraft that uses electric power to hover, take off, and land vertically.
-This technology came about owing to major advances in electric propulsion (motors, batteries, fuel cells, electronic controllers) and the emerging need for new aerial vehicles for Advanced Air Mobility and Urban Air Mobility that can enable greener and quieter flights.
+An electric vertical take-off and landing (eVTOL) aircraft is a category of vertical take-off and landing (VTOL) aircraft that uses electric power.
+It can hover, take off, and land vertically using electric propulsion, encompassing motors, batteries, electronic controllers, and propellers.
+Concurrently, there was an emerging demand for new aerial vehicles capable of facilitating greener and quieter flights within the domain of Advanced Air Mobility and Urban Air Mobility.
 Electric and hybrid propulsion systems (EHPS) have also the potential of lowering the operating costs of aircraft.

-Original eVTOL aircraft designs are being developed by original equipment manufacturers (OEMs) that include legacy manufacturers such as Airbus, Boeing, Embraer, Honda, Hyundai, and Toyota, as well as several start-up companies including Archer Aviation, EHang, Joby Aviation, Overair, and Volocopter.
-This ecosystem of firms developing eVTOLs includes also spin-off of legacy aircraft manufacturers, such as Eve Air Mobility that emerged from the EmbraerX division of Embraer, as well as partnerships, such as Wisk Aero that was launched as a joint venture between Boeing and Larry Page's Kitty Hawk.
+Original eVTOL aircraft designs are being developed by original equipment manufacturers (OEMs).
+These OEMs include legacy manufacturers such as Airbus, Boeing, Embraer, Honda, Hyundai, LEO Flight and Toyota, as well as several start-up companies, including Archer Aviation, Beta Technologies, EHang, Joby Aviation, Overair, and Volocopter.
+This ecosystem of firms developing eVTOLs includes the spin-off of legacy aircraft manufacturers, such as Eve Air Mobility, which emerged from the EmbraerX division of Embraer, as well as partnerships, such as Wisk Aero, which was launched as a joint venture between Boeing and Larry Page's Kitty Hawk.